elderfd/cfsf/wp-content/plugins/seriously-simple-podcasting/readme.txt

 == Upgrade Notice ==

-= 1.10.3 =
+= 1.11.2 =
-* v1.10 contains a number of important security fixes as well as some helpful new features - all users are advised to update ASAP.
+* v1.11 contains a number of important updates and some helpful new features - all users are advised to update ASAP.